Creating a local cluster on an Outpost

 config

 file.
-For instructions on how to create and update the file, see Creating or updating a kubeconfig file for an Amazon EKS cluster.aws eks update-kubeconfig --region
+For instructions on how to create and update the file, see Connect kubectl to an EKS cluster by creating a kubeconfig file.aws eks update-kubeconfig --region region-code --name my-cluster

 To connect to your local cluster's Kubernetes API server, have access to the local gateway for the subnet, or connect from within the VPC.
 For more information about connecting an Outpost rack to your on-premises network, see How local gateways for racks work in the Amazon Outposts User Guide.
 If you use Direct VPC Routing and the Outpost subnet has a route to your local gateway, the private IP addresses of the Kubernetes control plane instances are automatically broadcasted over your local network.
 The local cluster's Kubernetes API server endpoint is hosted in Amazon Route 53 (Route 53).
 The API service endpoint can be resolved by public DNS servers to the Kubernetes API servers' private IP addresses.